mammhoud/bayutback/README.md

 ### Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions for improvement.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ---

-This repository serves as a powerful tool for web scraping property data from the Bayut website, offering flexible data management and storage capabilities.
-Whether you're looking to scrape property listings or analyze transaction data, this solution is robust and easy to use.